int08h/blog/content/about.md

 per second (every 55 milliseconds).
 The `int08h` handler was responsible for calling `int1Ch` which was the preferred periodic interrupt for "well behaved" programs.

 Of course, not all programs were well behaved.
-Those that revectored `int08h` (or revectored any of the lower interrupts) were typically quite *interesting*.
+Those that re-vectored `int08h` (or re-vectored any of the lower interrupts) were typically quite *interesting*.